EndlessSkyCommunity/EndlessPy/README.md

 Known Issues:
 - The Progress Meter is a bit laggy
+- The main progress window only shows the first letter of the current step's description
 - There is no "finished" dialog
 - The main selection window pops up again after an installation
 - Everything is placed in the main ES folder